 Just like last year, our Letter of Interest (LOI) for our 2018 grantmaking cycle is part of our annual service provider survey.
-All organizations that meet our funding criteria are invited to complete the survey and submit an LOI.
-We will select organizations from which to invite full grant proposals from those who apply by November 30, 2017.
+All organizations that meet our funding criteria (specified at the bottom of this page) are invited to complete the survey and submit an LOI.
+We will select organizations from which to invite full grant proposals from those who apply by December 14, 2017.

 This year’s survey/optional LOI is particularly important for two reasons:

 - We’re increasing our annual grantmaking to $100,000 this year

 - We’re entering a strategic planning process and we want to be informed by the needs and wisdom of our service providers.

 Other Open Grants